-The Booking shall be deemed to be accepted by the Company when it has received full payment from the Customer at which point and on which date the Contract shall come into existence (“Commencement Date”).
+The Booking shall be deemed to be accepted by the Company when it has received full payment (pursuant to clause 5.3) from the Customer at which point and on which date the Contract shall come into existence (“Commencement Date”).

 Any descriptive matter or advertising issued by the Company, and any descriptions or illustrations contained in the Company’s marketing material either online or in print, are issued or published for the sole purpose of giving an indication of the Training described in them.
 They shall not form part of the Contract or have any contractual force.

 These Conditions apply to the Contract to the exclusion of any other terms that the Customer seeks to impose or incorporate, or which are implied by trade, custom, practice or course of dealing.

 2.5 Any quotation given by the Company shall not constitute an offer, and is only valid for a period of 10 Business Days from its date of issue.

 The parties acknowledge that they are dealing with each other under the Contract in the course of their respective businesses.

 The Company shall endeavour to supply the Training to the Customer in a manner that could be reasonably expected of a Company providing professional training.

 The Company shall endeavour to provide the Training in accordance with the details set out in the Confirmation Letter.
 Any dates provided shall be estimates only and time shall not be of the essence for the performance of the Training.

 The Company reserves the right to make amendments relating to the provision or content of the Training at any time in order to ensure due compliance with any applicable law or regulatory requirement or if any such amendment will not materially affect the nature or quality of the Training.